Base Number of Pages

 Look and Feel Alterations to an Existing Theme

 Often times, an Existing Theme is a great start, but isn’t “quite” what you are looking for.
 We have found that when we meet with a potential client and understanding their desired modifications, we can create a Responsive Design that you will love.
-These “Altered Themes” typically cost more than using an Existing Theme “AS-IS” (the Basic or Standard Plan) but is still much less expensive than going to a Premium Plan which provides full Custom Responsive Design.
+These “Altered Themes” typically cost more than using an Existing Theme “AS-IS” (the Standard Plan) but is still much less expensive than going to a Premium Plan which provides full Custom Responsive Design.
 If this option appeals to you, we offer a Deluxe Mockup Service that allows you to “SEE” the design before you sign on the dotted line.

 For a flat fee of $249 we will work with you to design a Home Page Mockup, starting with an Existing Theme, your photography and colors, and we will alter it to your specifications, at all times, keeping Google’s guidelines in mind!
 If you wish to proceed to have Acorn IS build the Deluxe Mockup Design into a Responsive Web site, based on our Responsive “Core” code, we’ll deduct the $249 directly from your Bid.
 If you choose to go with another provider, the mockup is yours to take with you.